top of page

 It’s a complicated arena that has the overall aim of making the science presented in court as fair as possible without being overwhelmingly difficult to understand by the triers of fact (Judge and jury).
 It’s easy to get it wrong and it’s easy not to interpret findings in such a manner.

 Added to this are the accreditations and standards to which laboratories and scientists may have to adhere.
-These include ISO17025, ASCLD (American Association of Crime Laboratory Directors) and professional organisations such as The Academy of Experts and various branches of the Forensic Science Society, to name but a few.
+These include ISO17025, ASCLD (American Association of Crime Laboratory Directors) and professional organisations such as The Academy of Experts and various branches of the Australia and New Zealand Forensic Science Society, to name but a few.

 We specialise in assessing casework, not only to determine whether it has been fully, fairly and accurately reported but also to assist lawyers to understand the science and also to help identify areas that they may want to explore.